DrewNaylor/UXL-Launcher/README.md

 <br>
 <br>

+# <a name="required-software">Required software.</a>

 Please note that in addition to [Microsoft .Net Framework version 4.6.1 (web installer)](https://www.microsoft.com/en-us/download/details.aspx?id=49981), [Microsoft Build Tools 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48159) is required for compiling this software if Visual Studio 2015 is not installed on your computer.
+Windows PowerShell is also required to run some of the commands.